digitaldias/techcasestudies/_posts/2016-10-07-SkyAlert_English-Version.md

 For SkyAlert, it is very important to save a log with all the changes that can be generated in the device, mainly its connection status with the IoT Hub.
 Taking advantage of the device state store of the IoT Hub, we check the connection status of each device enabled.
 If there is any change with respect to the previously reported status, it is stored.

-A WebJob is responsible for performing this process.
+A [WebJob](https://docs.microsoft.com/en-us/azure/app-service-web/websites-webjobs-resources) is responsible for performing this process.
 It constantly checks the current connection status and compares it to a previously stored one.
-If the connection status changes for the device, two actions are executed: first, the current status is registered in DocumentDB and second, a new log is stored in Azure Blob storage
+If the connection status changes for the device, two actions are executed: first, the current status is registered in DocumentDB and second, a new log is stored in Azure Blob storage.

 ### Data flow and stream processing ###

-Azure Stream Analytics is a tool that helps us with the flow of data.
+[Azure Stream Analytics](https://azure.microsoft.com/en-us/services/stream-analytics/) is a tool that helps us with the flow of data.
 Practically all the information we collect goes through a work of Stream Analytics.
-The telemetry arrives from the devices to the IoT Hub and passes through Stream Analytics to be stored in Azure Blob storage.
+The telemetry arrives from the devices to the IoT Hub and passes through Stream Analytics to be stored in [Azure Blob storage](https://azure.microsoft.com/en-us/services/storage/blobs/).

 The metadata goes through the same process.
-However, its destination is an Event Hub, which takes them to a WebJob that will be in charge of updating the document that corresponds to the device associated with such metadata.
-Logs are passed directly from each device to a Blob storage.
+However, its destination is an event hub, which takes them to a WebJob that will be in charge of updating the document that corresponds to the device associated with such metadata.
+Logs are passed directly from each device to Blob storage.

 All of this is on the part of the user devices.
 But we also collect information from the sensors that are responsible for the detection of earthquakes.
 They are constantly sensing what is happening in their location and taking readings of seismic activity.
-This data arrives at the SkyAlert seismic detection network, where it is processed, but at the same time, a fork causes the readings to be sent through an Event Hub.
+This data arrives at the SkyAlert seismic detection network, where it is processed, but at the same time, a fork causes the readings to be sent through an event hub.

-The data of the sensors that travel through the Event Hub arrives at a work of Stream Analytics that connects it with two outputs under certain business rules.
+The data of the sensors that travel through the event hub arrives at a work of Stream Analytics that connects it with two outputs under certain business rules.
 The first one is storage, where each log that arrives is taken to a file in Azure Blob storage.
-The second is a Machine Learning job, only for data that has exceeded the thresholds established in the rules of Stream Analytics.
+The second is a machine learning job, only for data that has exceeded the thresholds established in the rules of Stream Analytics.

-There is another communication channel through the Event Hub: REDSSA processes the sensor data and determines which devices should receive an alert message.
-These messages, preprocessed by REDSSA, arrive via an Event Hub to a WebJob where a query is made to devices that need to be alerted and the message is sent to them.
+There is another communication channel through the event hub: REDSSA (Red de Sensores Sismicos SkyAlert) processes the sensor data and determines which devices should receive an alert message.
+These messages, preprocessed by REDSSA, arrive via an event hub to a WebJob where a query is made to devices that need to be alerted and the message is sent to them.

 To use the devices, each user must have an account within the SkyAlert platform.
-Data such as username, password, other personal information, the device with which the account is associated, and payment information are stored in a SQL Database within the Microsoft Azure services.
+Data such as username, password, other personal information, the device with which the account is associated, and payment information are stored in a SQL database within the Microsoft Azure services.

 ### Security ###